-As described above, you introduce replication to an application by starting with a transactional application, performing some basic replication configuration, and then starting replication using DB ENV->repmgr start().
+As described above, you introduce replication to an application by starting with a transactional application, performing some basic replication configuration, and then starting replication using DB_ENV->repmgr_start().

-You stop replication by closing your environment cleanly, as is normal for an DB application.
+You stop replication by closing your environment cleanly in the same way you would for any DB application.